The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

 So the no-stopover property is satisfied. \end{proof}

-Theorems~\ref{zone-elongation} and~\ref{zone2} about the no-elongation property and cheapest paths in the basic zone tariff are analogously true for the zone tariff without double counting, which yields the following results:
+Theorems~\ref{zone-elongation} and~\ref{zone2} about the no-elongation property and cheapest paths in the basic zone tariff are analogously true for the zone tariff with single counting, which yields the following results:

 \begin{theorem} Let a price function $P$ be given.
-All zone tariffs without double counting w.r.t.~$P$ satisfy the no-elongation property if and only if $P$ is increasing. \end{theorem}
+All zone tariffs with single counting w.r.t.\ $P$ satisfy the no-elongation property if and only if $P$ is increasing. \end{theorem}

-\begin{lemma} Let $p$ be a zone tariff without double counting with an increasing price function~$P$, and let $W$ be a path between $x,y \in V$. \begin{itemize} \item If $W$ visits a minimum number of different zones, it is a cheapest path from $x$ to $y$. \item If $P$ is strictly increasing, then $W$ is a cheapest path from $x$ to $y$ if and only if $W$ visits a minimum number of different zones. \end{itemize} In both cases, the corresponding cheapest standard ticket $T=(W)$ is also a cheapest ticket if $p$ satisfies the no-stopover property. \end{lemma}
+\begin{lemma} Let $p$ be a zone tariff with single counting with an increasing price function $P\!$, and let $W$ be a path between $x,y \in V\!$. \begin{itemize} \item If $W$ traverses a minimum number of different zones, it is a cheapest path from $x$ to $y$. \item If $P$ is strictly increasing, then $W$ is a cheapest path from $x$ to $y$ if and only if $W$ traverses a minimum number of different zones. \end{itemize} In both cases, the corresponding cheapest standard ticket $T=(W)$ is also a cheapest ticket if $p$ satisfies the no-stopover property. \end{lemma}

-Due to Lemma~\ref{zone no double Cor Eig3}, we are interested in an algorithm that computes a path which visits a minimum number of different zones.
+Due to Lemma~\ref{zone no double Cor Eig3}, we are interested in an algorithm that computes a path which traverses a minimum number of different zones.
 Unfortunately, finding such a path is NP-hard.
 Let us consider the decision version of this problem, which we will call \textsc{Minimum-Zone Path} (MZP).
-It can be stated as follows: \begin{description} \item[Instance:] PTN $(V,E)$ involving a zone partition for the zone tariff without double counting (without empty zones on edges), i.e., zone sets $\zones(v)$ for all $v \in V$, stations $x,y \in V$ and an integer $K \in \N_{\geq 1}$. \item[Question:] Is there a path from $x$ to $y$ that visits at most $K$ different zones? \end{description}
+It can be stated as follows: \begin{description} \item[Instance:] PTN $(V,E)$ involving a zone partition for the zone tariff with single counting (without empty zones on edges), i.e., zone sets $\zones(v)$ for all $v \in V\!$, nodes $x,y \in V$ and an integer $K \in \N_{\geq 1}$. \item[Question:] Is there a path from $x$ to $y$ that traverses at most $K$ different zones? \end{description}

+MZP was used in a similar setting by~\cite{Blanco2016}.
+They deal with the \textsc{Shortest Path Problem With Crossing Costs} (SPPCC) when optimizing flight trajectories with overflight costs.
+While we use a \emph{counting zones pricing}, the case of SPPCC with constant crossing cost functions (SPPCC/C/$\cdot$) is a \emph{cumulative pricing} (see the terminology of \cite{OttoBoysen17}).
+The special case with arc weights set to 0 and crossing costs of 1, which is considered in Proposition~3 of \cite{Blanco2016}, coincides with MZP and has already been shown to be NP-complete there.
+We give the proof for our setting:

-\begin{theorem} MZP is NP-complete. \end{theorem} \begin{proof} MZP is in NP, since given a path $W$, it can be checked in polynomial time whether it visits at most $K$ different zones, i.e., if $\bar{z}(W) \leq K$.
+\begin{theorem} MZP is NP-complete. \end{theorem} \begin{proof} MZP is in NP, since given a path $W\!$, it can be checked in polynomial time whether it traverses at most $K$ different zones, i.e., if $\bar{z}(W) \leq K$.

 For the polynomial reduction, we use \textsc{Minimum-Color Single-Path} (MCSiP), which was introduced and shown to be NP-complete by \cite{MinimumColorPath}.
 Its decision version can be stated as follows: \begin{description} \item[Instance:] Graph $G=(V,E)$, a finite set of colors $C$, a function $c \colon E \to C$ which assigns a color to each edge, nodes $x,y \in V$ and an integer $k \in \N$. \item[Question:] Is there a path from $x$ to $y$ that uses at most $k$ colors? \end{description} Let a graph $G =(V,E)$, a set of colors $C$ with the assignment function $c \colon E \to C$, two nodes $x,y \in V$ (w.l.o.g. we assume $x \not=y$) and an integer $k \in \N_{\geq 1}$ be given.
 We construct an instance for MZP.
 In order to obtain a PTN for MZP, we add a node on each edge to represent the color of the edge.
 Hence, we define the sets of nodes and edges by